AimanZehra/CI-CD-Projects/README.md

 ## Flow

-1. Create three EC2 Instances for installing and executing the above CI-CD Pipeline (eg: Jenkins, Sonarqube, Docker)
+* Create three EC2 Instances for installing and executing the above CI-CD Pipeline (eg: Jenkins, Sonarqube, Docker)
+* Push the code on to the github
+* Set up the Webhooks in Github repository settings as well as make the setting in the corresonsing jenkins URLfor the automatic process.

 EC2 Instance 1( Jenkins):
 Install Jenkins on this EC2 instance.